-6.4.5 Zone 6 - Additional Language (GP.35 / CPS.41)
+6.4.5 Zone 6B - Additional Language for Emergency Response Officials (GP.35 / CPS.41)

 MyID does not reserve an attribute for this purpose.
 You may choose to use one of the 'general purpose' fields for this (Privilege, Additional Information).